electrode-io/car-buying/instructions.md

   Let's add a route for car details and build the view above!

+  When you run `npm test` a coverage report is generated for you.
+You can view it under the `coverage` folder.
+A detailed coverage report will be included as an `index.html` file under `coverage/client/<HeadlessChrome>/lcov-report/`.
+Please go ahead and add tests for components that lack coverage.

   ## Thank you

   Again, thank you so much for joining this workshop with Electrode today.
 We are happy to have you here to code together.
-  We have created a whole version of the car-buying app [here](https://gecgithub01.walmart.com/a0d00hf/car-buying) if you are interested to check it out!
+  We have created a complete version of the car-buying app [here](https://github.com/electrode-io/car-buying) if you are interested to check it out!

  [initial-app]: instructions_img/initial-app.png
  [generator-prompts]: instructions_img/generator-prompts.png